kunhuatu/anomaly_detection/README.md

 https://github.com/InsightDataScience/anomaly_detection

 ## Used packages
-argparse, time, datetime, heapq (all of these are already in python standard library)
+argparse, time, datetime, heapq, math (all of these are already in python standard library)

 ## Usage
 #### option 1: